inometa/HINTS_Cancer_Project/README.md

 Individuals suffering from cancer and their families, as well as cancer-free individuals.
 Results from the study can guide individuals suffering from cancer to better manage their health, as well as cancer-free individuals to engage in their health management by the use of health information technology.
 The results will also guide physicians and other healthcare providers.

 ## Key performance indicators
-Model performance will be evaluated by creating a confusion matrix, assessing its accuracy, sensitivity, and specificity, and calculating the area under the received operating characteristic curve at various thresholds.
+Model performance will be evaluated by creating a confusion matrix, assessing its accuracy, recall and precision.

 ## Data analysis
 ### Data cleaning